jcp-org/jcp-org.github.io/docs/Transfer_from_java.net.md

 ## Downloads

-   * While java.net is online you can download all your content `wget` command:
+   * While java.net is online you can download all your content via `wget` command:
    ```
 	wget -r --no-parents https://java.net/downloads/$project_name
    ```